KruthikaLP/KruthikaLP/README.md

 🚀 Skills
 Programming Languages: Java, JavaScript
-Frontend: HTML, CSS, React
+Frontend: HTML, CSS, React.js
-Backend: Spring, Hibernate
+Backend: Spring, Hibernate ,JEE,Collections,SpringBoot
 Others: Data Structures, Algorithms

 🌱 What I'm Learning
 I'm currently focusing on improving my skills in Spring Boot and exploring new technologies to expand my knowledge in full-stack development.

 💼 Projects
 Here are a few projects I've worked on:

-Project 1: Project Name
+Project 1: Music-App
 Description of the project.

-Project 2: Project Name
-Description of the project.
+Project 2: Implementation of DataStructures Description of the project.